AnanyaBangalore/Automatic_Vacuum_Cleaner/README.md

 # Automatic_Vacuum_Cleaner
-This project demonstrates the potential of robotics and automation in improving household tasks and has practical applications in various domains, such as home cleaning and commercial cleaning services.
+An automatic hoover cleaner is a robotic device that cleans floors automatically using sensors and algorithms.
+The machine can be programmed to clean at predetermined intervals and is capable of sensing and avoiding obstructions like walls and furniture.
+This project shows how robotics and automation can be used to better perform household chores and has real-world implications in a number of industries, including commercial and residential cleaning services.